NordicHPC/nbscript/README.md

 requests for synchronous/asynchronous batch jobs.
 For example, you can use the URL `http://127.0.0.1:8888/nbscript/batch?path=nbscript/testdata/one.ipynb` to run a test command.
+By default, this runs `nbscript --save --timestamp {path}`

 To enable the extension: